informatics-isi-edu/chaise/docs/dev-docs/e2e-test-docker.md

     - `-d`: Runs the container in detached mode, meaning it runs in the background.
     - `-i`: Keeps STDIN open even if not attached, allowing interaction.
     - `-v <path-to-chaise>/chaise:/app/chaise`: Mounts the local directory "<path-to-chaise>/chaise" to "/app/chaise" in the container.
+    - `-v <path-to-ssh-directory>:/etc/ssh`: Mounts the local "ssh" directory to "/etc/ssh" in the container.
     - `chaise-test-local`: Specifies the Docker image used to create and run the container.